itskingori/itskingori.github.io/_posts/articles/2013/2013-05-05-schools-kill-creativity.md

 By [Sir Ken Robinson][link1]

 > ... kids will take a chance.
 If they don't know, they'll have a go.
-I'm I right?
+Am I right?
 They're not frightened of being wrong.
 I don't mean to say that being wrong is the same thing as being creative.
 What we do know, is that if you're not prepared to be wrong, you'll never come up with anything original.